serbanamariei/Lab-2/README.md

 # Lab-2
-Basic elements of C programming language.
-Variables and errors.
+Fundamentals of C programming language: Variables and Error Handling